Nasi': As lunisolar intercalation

 and later by al-Mas'udi (c.
 896–956), al-Biruni (973 – after 1050) and some Western scholars.

 This view was also held by the Quran scholar and translator Abdullah Yusuf Ali (1872–1953).

 This interpretation considers Nasīʾ to be a synonym to the Arabic word for "intercalation" (kabīsa).
 It also suggests that every second or third year the beginning of the year was postponed by one month.
 The intercalation doubled the month of the pilgrimage, that is, the month of the pilgrimage and the following month were given the same name, postponing the names and the sanctity of all subsequent months in the year by one.
 The first intercalation doubled the first month Muharram, then three years later the second month Safar was doubled, continuing until the intercalation had passed through all twelve months of the year and returned to Muharram, when it was repeated.
 The Arabs, according to one explanation mentioned by Abu Ma'shar, learned of this type of intercalation from the Hebrew calendar used by the Jews, since intercalation was announced by the Nasi, meaning "prince", or "ruler".
 The Hebrew calendar as commanded in Exodus 12, is necessarily lunisolar, because the lunar new year is fixed to the month of Aviv, or spring, and cannot rotate through the year.

 Prohibition under Islam

+"Muhammad forbids the intercalation of an additional month in the lunar year," from an illustrated copy of al-Biruni's The Remaining Signs of Past Centuries (17th-century copy of an early 14th-century Ilkhanid manuscript).

 In the tenth year of the Hijra, according to chapter 9:36–37, a prohibition of Nasīʾ was enacted:

 The number of months with Allah has been twelve months by Allah's ordinance since the day He created the heavens and the earth.
 Of these four are known as forbidden [to fight in]; That is the straight usage, so do not wrong yourselves therein, and fight against the disbelievers collectively as they fight against you collectively.
 But know that Allah is with those who restrain themselves.

 Verily the transposing (of a prohibited month) is an addition to Unbelief: The Unbelievers are led to wrong thereby: for they make it lawful one year, and forbidden another year, of months forbidden by Allah and make such forbidden ones lawful.
 The evil of their course seems pleasing to them.
 But Allah guideth not those who reject Faith.